TheHive-Project/TheHiveDocs/admin/configuration.md

     # Optionally you can specify the host names of the domain controllers.
 If not set, TheHive uses "domainFQDN".
     #serverNames = [ad1.mydomain.local, ad2.mydomain.local]

-		# The Microsoft Windows domaine name using the short format.
+		# The Microsoft Windows domain name using the short format.
 This parameter is required.
 		#domainName = "MYDOMAIN"

 		# Use SSL to connect to the domain controller(s).